yochanapreethi/yochanapreethi/README.md

 # Hi, I’m Yochana Preethi

-I’m a Data Analyst who speaks fluent **Power BI, Excel, SQL, and Python**.
+I’m a Data Analyst making messy spreadsheets less confusing with **SQL, Python, Power BI, and Excel**.
-Basically, I turn chaotic spreadsheets into dashboards that actually make sense.
+<br> Basically, I turn chaotic spreadsheets into dashboards that actually make sense.

 When I’m not decoding data, I’m busy blogging, doodling, or arguing with pie charts about their life choices.